(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

 Internship in a planning or development agency.
 Students without significant professional experience in the planning or development field will complete a field experience.
 Students should consult their advisor or the program chair early in their career to assess the need for a field experience and identify suitable options for filling this requirement.
 Students with sufficient professional experience (generally six months or more in a responsible position in a planning or development agency) may have this requirement waived.
 Prerequisite: instructor permission.
 Cr 0.

 CPD 699 Capstone

 Students will complete an individual or appropriate team project resulting in a paper that demonstrates competence to undertake professional planning work and an integrative understanding of the elements of the CPD curriculum.
 The capstone is completed under the supervision of a faculty advisor.
 The student must present a prospectus of the project to their advisor, complete a written report, and make an oral presentation of the results of the project.
-CPD 603 required in all but exceptional cases.
+Prerequisite: CPD 603 or instructor permission.
 Cr 3.